 If your cancellation process is confusing, annoying, or time-consuming, your frustrated customers may decide to cut to the chase and call the bank.
 To avoid this, ensure that canceling a subscription is simple and effortless for them.
 It’s beneficial to add an “Unsubscribe” button or link to the bottom of your emails or display it clearly on your website so that customers don’t resort to disputing a charge.

 3. Be clear about how a free trial works and when it ends.

 Your customers should be kept informed about how long their free trial will last and when they’ll be billed.
 Always send them a message before their trial ends reminding them that they are about to upgrade to the paid version.
 This will allow them to opt-out if they so choose.

 4. Send a courtesy email before filling the first order.

-5. Notify subscribers prior to each recurring billing.
+5. Notify subscribers before processing their recurring payment.

 6. Match your billing descriptor to your company or product name.

 Data breaches occur almost weekly and stolen credit card information is widely available on the dark web.
-Fraudsters that obtain this data look for vulnerabilities in online stores’ fraud protection systems and often target subscription transactions because they think their activity will fly under the merchant’s radar.
-Every online platform must ensure their fraud prevention tactics cover their subscription business as well.
+Fraudsters with sensitive information look for vulnerabilities in an online store’s fraud detection system.
+The subscription platform is an extremely common target because so many transactions happen simultaneously and criminals think that their activity will fly under the merchant’s radar.
+You may benefit from setting up a special fraud detection system specifically for subscriptions.